aaronk2002/AttentionMD/real-data/README.md

 - `mask`: bool, whether we mask the input
 - `train_acc_limit`: float between 0 and 1, stops training when training accuracy reaches this value
 - `final_rep_agg`: str `"mean"` or `"first"`, if `"mean"` then the last layer of the classification model aggregates the token embedding by averaging them, otherwise that last layer just takes the first `[CLS]` token embedding

+The tokenizer is in the `tokenizer` folder, which was downloaded using the `tokenizer_downloader.ipynb` notebook.

 Certain parts of the transformer model used here are adapted from the [nanoGPT](https://github.com/karpathy/nanoGPT) repository.